Emergency Closure – Regular School Day

 - Other emergent situations.

-- Classes may be cancelled from time to time for inclement weather and such closure will be announced on the radio and social media.
-It is the parents’ responsibility to listen for these announcements and to make suitable arrangements for their children.
+- Such closures will be announced on the Division website, Facebook page, Twitter feed, school websites and local radio stations.
+It is the parents’ responsibility to watch and/or listen for these announcements and to make suitable arrangements for their children.

 - Any of the following factors, or combinations of them, shall serve as guidelines for considering cancellation of classes or early dismissal of students: